zacheryph/awesome-home-kubernetes/README.md

-# awesome-home-k8s
+# awesome-home-kubernetes

-A curation of projects and resources  involving running Kubernetes at home.
+A curation of projects and resources  involving running Kubernetes at home. ⛵

 ## home gitops clusters